krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-And yes, I saw such a thing in a real production application.
+And yes, I saw such a pattern in a real production application.
 The intention was to have a
-fixed thread pool and delegate tasks to it, but by mistake someone created that pool
+fixed thread pool and delegate tasks to it, but by mistake, someone created that pool for
 every request.

-### Classloading
+### Class loading
 {: #methods-classes }

-Similar to creating short living threads I saw an application that created plenty of
+Similar to creating short-living threads, I saw an application that created plenty of
-short living class definitions.
-I know that there are some use cases for such a behavior,
+short-living class definitions.
+I know there are some use cases for such behavior,
-but in the mentioned case it has been done by accident.
-You can monitor number of loaded classes
+But it has been an accident in this case.
+You can monitor the number of loaded classes
 with JMX:

 ```shell